valterkraemer/mavo-firebase/README.md

 ### Setup database rules

-To be able to read and write to the database we will make it public.
+We will make the database public so that we can read and write to it.

 ![5-go-to-database](assets/images/5-go-to-database.png "Go to database")